 SUICA Card: where to buy

 This popular card is offered by JR East.
 It services JR trains in the areas of Tokyo, Sendai, and Niigata.
-Can’t decide on whether to use Suica or Pasmo?
+Can’t decide on whether to use PASMO vs SUICA?
 The cards are compatible and nearly identical in their uses.
 Which one you choose will likely depend on which station you come to first, whether your travels take you to a JR train station or a Tokyo Metro station.

 The cards discussed above are compatible with one another.
 IC Cards are available for other areas and specific forms of transportation within the areas discussed.
 Talk to an attendant when visiting a station in these or other areas to discover what card options may be available to you.